Andrew Fletcher (patriot): Darién Scheme and the Act of Union

-Fletcher had been an strong supporter of the Darien scheme, a financial disaster at the worst possible time for a country which had suffered repeated bad harvests; he continued to defend the scheme against those who painted it as an act of folly.
+Fletcher had been a strong supporter of the Darien scheme, a financial disaster at the worst possible time for a country which had suffered repeated bad harvests; he continued to defend the scheme against those who painted it as an act of folly.
 Hurt national pride had led to many Scots blaming the scheme's failure on the hostility of England to it, and Fletcher and the Country party seized the opportunity to promote increased Scottish self-reliance.
 However, by practically ruining the Scottish elite the Darien scheme increased support for union with England, bolstered by offers of money to Scots who would support it.
 Fletcher continued to argue against an "incorporating union" and for a federal union to preserve Scotland's nationhood.
 Although not successful in preventing the Act of Union passing in the Scottish parliament through these debates Fletcher gained recognition as an independent patriot.

 One of his most famous pieces of writings was his "twelve limitations", intended to limit the power of the Crown to influence Scottish politics.
 His limitations were: